loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 I no longer have an `.env` file on the server with the environment variables (like `DATABASE_URL`), instead I use Coolify's Environment Variables within the project settings.
 The way [I configure my Django projects](/articles/2024/django-settings/) hasn't changed, only the `.env` file part has been replaced with Coolify's UI.
 However, there is one small gotcha: by default these Coolify environment variables are only available at runtime, but because I use code like `os.getenv("DATABASE_URL")` in my settings.py, these variables also need to be available at build-time when Django commands like `collectstatic` run.
 This is why we explicitly expose these three variables as build arguments in the Dockerfile with the `ARG` declarations, making them available during the Docker build process.

-As a final step when setting up the Django application you’ll want to add a health check.
+As a final step when setting up the Django application you'll want to add a health check.
 This can easily be done within your app configuration tab.
 This enables the rolling deployments where the new container is started while the old one is still running.
 Only when the health check is successful is the old container removed.

-Oh, and make sure you include the following two lines in your `settings.py` file, or CSRF verification will fail and you won’t be able to log into the Django Admin:
+Oh, and make sure you include the following two lines in your `settings.py` file, or CSRF verification will fail and you won't be able to log into the Django Admin:

 ```python
 if not DEBUG:
     SECURE_PROXY_SSL_HEADER = ("HTTP_X_FORWARDED_PROTO", "https")
 ```

-For some reason this wasn’t necessary when I ran my Django app behind Nginx, but now it is.
+For some reason this wasn't necessary when I ran my Django app behind Nginx, but now it is.

-Don’t start the Django app just yet, as we still need to add a database.
+Don't start the Django app just yet, as we still need to add a database.

-> Note: static files and user-uploaded media files need to be handled a bit differently than you might be used to, if you’re coming from a bare-bones deployment strategy, like I was.
+> Note: static files and user-uploaded media files need to be handled a bit differently than you might be used to, if you're coming from a bare-bones deployment strategy, like I was.
 This is addressed in a [separate article](/articles/2025/coolify-django-static-media/).

 ## Step 4: Set up the database

 With our application containerized, the next piece of the puzzle is the database.
 Coolify can manage databases like PostgreSQL as first-class services, running them in their own secure containers right alongside your application.

-Here’s how to get a PostgreSQL database up and running for your Django project:
+Here's how to get a PostgreSQL database up and running for your Django project:

 1.  **Add a PostgreSQL service:** In your Coolify project, click to add a new resource, but this time select "PostgreSQL" from the list of services.
 Coolify pre-fills sensible defaults, which will create a `postgres` user with a secure, random password, and an initial `postgres` database.
-Before you do anything else, find the **“Postgres URL (internal)”** and copy it.
-You’ll need this in a moment.
+Before you do anything else, find the **"Postgres URL (internal)"** and copy it.
+You'll need this in a moment.

 2.  **Create a dedicated database:** While you could use the default `postgres` database, it's good practice to create a separate one for each application.

-    *   Start the new PostgreSQL service.
+    - Start the new PostgreSQL service.
-    *   Navigate to its "Terminal" tab in the Coolify UI and click "Connect."
+    - Navigate to its "Terminal" tab in the Coolify UI and click "Connect."
-    *   This drops you into a shell inside the database container.
+    - This drops you into a shell inside the database container.
 Run `psql` to access the PostgreSQL prompt.
-    *   Create your application's database with a standard SQL command:
+    - Create your application's database with a standard SQL command:
       ```sql
       CREATE DATABASE my_app_db;
       ```
-    *   You can verify it was created by listing all databases with `\l`.
+    - You can verify it was created by listing all databases with `\l`.
 Once confirmed, exit `psql` and the container shell with `exit` or `Ctrl+D`.

 3.  **Import existing data:** If you're moving an existing project, you'll need to import your data.

-    *   First, create a backup of your old database.
+    - First, create a backup of your old database.
 The `pg_dump` command with the `-Fc` flag (custom format) is perfect for this.
 Using `--no-owner` and `--no-privileges` makes the dump more portable.
       ```bash
       $ pg_dump -Fc --no-owner --no-privileges my_app_db > my_app_db.dump
       ```
-    *   In Coolify, go to your PostgreSQL service's "Import Backup" tab.
+    - In Coolify, go to your PostgreSQL service's "Import Backup" tab.
 Upload the `.dump` file.
-    *   **Important:** By default, Coolify's import command restores to the `postgres` database.
+    - **Important:** By default, Coolify's import command restores to the `postgres` database.
 You must modify the import command to target the database you just created.
 Use a command like this:
       ```bash
       pg_restore --clean --no-owner --no-privileges -U $POSTGRES_USER -d my_app_db
       ```

 4.  **Connect Django to the database:** Now, let's tell our Django application where to find its database.
-    *   Go back to your Django application's settings in Coolify and open the "Environment Variables" tab.
+    - Go back to your Django application's settings in Coolify and open the "Environment Variables" tab.
-    *   Create a new variable named `DATABASE_URL`.
+    - Create a new variable named `DATABASE_URL`.
-    *   Paste the internal connection URL you copied in the first step, but **change the database name at the end** from `/postgres` to `/my_app_db`.
+    - Paste the internal connection URL you copied in the first step, but **change the database name at the end** from `/postgres` to `/my_app_db`.
 The final URL should look like this: `postgres://postgres:random_password@container_name:5432/my_app_db`.
-    *   Finally, and this is crucial, check the “Is Build Variable” box.
+    - Finally, and this is crucial, check the "Is Build Variable" box.
 This makes the `DATABASE_URL` variable available during the Docker build process (using the `ARG DATABASE_URL` instruction in the `Dockerfile`), and this allows commands like `manage.py migrate` to connect to the database during the image build.

 With these steps complete, your Django application is now fully configured to communicate with its PostgreSQL database, all managed neatly within your Coolify project.
 You can now safely start the Django app.